 Specifically, SB 294 removes the 12-year limit on the maximum service credit a member may receive while on a leave of absence as an elected officer of an employee organization from the Teachers' Retirement Law, the broader Education Code and the Public Employees' Retirement Law.
 The bill applies to both current and future certificated and classified public school employees, regardless of how many years of elected officer service credit they have accumulated.
+The bill also provides a means for employees to request retroactive service credit for qualifying elected officer service that was not previously credited.

 By removing the limitation on elected officer service credit, SB 294 eliminates the need to monitor such service for a very small population.
 In 2019-20, 40 members received service credit for a leave of absence as an elected officer.
+Additionally, the bill builds upon the current requirement that employee organizations bear the cost of all compensation during leave, including retirement plan contributions, by adding that CalSTRS would receive regular interest on the balance of contributions due back to the date service was performed.
+These provisions ensure that the DB Program is made whole and that neither CalSTRS nor employers incur additional cost for the elected officer service.
 Consequently, the overall impact of SB 294 on plan administration and funding of the DB Program is minimal.
 In addition, SB 294 conforms with SB 1085 (Skinner, Chapter 893, Statutes of 2018) and provides parity among public employees as described below.